If You Need A Service Dog

 There is an application process for a service dog, please contact me if you would like to begin the application process.

-I currently do not train for "emotional support" aminals as they are not recognized as a true service animal.
+I currently do not train for "emotional support" aminals as they are not recognized by ADA as true service animals.

 Please let me know if you would like more information, I would love to discuss your needs and schedule an appointment for you to meet one of my dogs in training.